rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 - An **Authentication Service**, described fully in {{authentication-service}}, defines the types of credentials which may be used in a deployment and provides methods for:
-  1. Issuing new credentials,
+  1. Issuing new credentials with a relevant credential lifetime,
-  2. Validating a credential against a reference identifier, and
+  2. Validating a credential against a reference identifier,
-  3. Validating whether or not two credentials represent the same user.
+  3. Validating whether or not two credentials represent the same client, and
+  4. Optionally revoking credentials which are no longer authorized.
 - A **Delivery Service**, described fully in {{delivery-service}}, provides methods for:
   1. Delivering messages sent to a group to all members in the group.
   2. Delivering Welcome messages to new members of a group.
-  3. Downloading KeyPackages for specific clients, and uploading new KeyPackages for a user's own clients.
+  3. Uploading new KeyPackages for a user's own clients.
+  4. Downloading KeyPackages for specific clients.
+Typically, KeyPackages are used once and consumed.
 - Additional services may or may not be required depending on the application
   design:
   - If assisted joining is desired (meaning that the ratchet tree is not